Insulin signal transduction pathway

 The insulin transduction pathway is a biochemical pathway by which insulin increases the uptake of glucose into fat and muscle cells and reduces the synthesis of glucose in the liver and hence is involved in maintaining glucose homeostasis.
 This pathway is also influenced by fed versus fasting states, stress levels, and a variety of other hormones.

-When carbohydrates are consumed, digested, and absorbed the pancreas senses the subsequent rise in blood glucose concentration and releases insulin to promote uptake of glucose from the bloodstream.
+When carbohydrates are consumed, digested, and absorbed the pancreas detects the subsequent rise in blood glucose concentration and releases insulin to promote uptake of glucose from the bloodstream.
 When insulin binds to the insulin receptor, it leads to a cascade of cellular processes that promote the usage or, in some cases, the storage of glucose in the cell.
-The effects of insulin vary depending on the tissue involved, e.g., insulin is most important in the uptake of glucose by muscle and adipose tissue.
+The effects of insulin vary depending on the tissue involved, e.g., insulin is the most important in the uptake of glucose by Skeletal muscle and adipose tissue.

 This insulin signal transduction pathway is composed of trigger mechanisms (e.g., autophosphorylation mechanisms) that serve as signals throughout the cell.
 There is also a counter mechanism in the body to stop the secretion of insulin beyond a certain limit.
 Namely, those counter-regulatory mechanisms are glucagon and epinephrine.
 The process of the regulation of blood glucose (also known as glucose homeostasis) also exhibits oscillatory behavior.

 On a pathological basis, this topic is crucial to understanding certain disorders in the body such as diabetes, hyperglycemia and hypoglycemia.

 Transduction pathway

 The functioning of a signal transduction pathway is based on extra-cellular signaling that in turn creates a response that causes other subsequent responses, hence creating a chain reaction, or cascade.
 During the course of signaling, the cell uses each response for accomplishing some kind of a purpose along the way.
 Insulin secretion mechanism is a common example of signal transduction pathway mechanism.

-Insulin is produced by the pancreas in a region called Islets of Langerhans.
+Insulin is produced by the pancreas in a region called islets of Langerhans.
 In the islets of Langerhans, there are beta-cells, which are responsible for production and storage of insulin.
 Insulin is secreted as a response mechanism for counteracting the increasing excess amounts of glucose in the blood.